Neakio/Grades-sharing-Application/README.md

 Be able to put an attachment (with a maximum size) link to a note
 Export notes to PDF
 Calendar of exam and retake
-Info tab from administration and class deleguate
+Info tab from administration and class delegate
 See in red the note under 10

 Have an update on the user databse from the AD